-With call center turnover rates at 25%-35%, it can be a challenge maintaining quality customer service.
+With call center turnover rates at 25%-35%, it can be a challenge to maintain quality customer service.
 The success of your organization depends on your staff, and if you are experiencing high turnover rates, you need to ask yourself why and how can you reduce call center turnover.

-Higher expenses aren’t the only side effect to a high call center turnover.
+Higher expenses aren’t the only side effect of high call center turnover.
 Your customers also feel the difference.
 It’s hard maintaining a top-notch quality service if your staff doesn’t have the time to develop and perfect their skills.

 With that said, one of your main call center objectives should be to reduce call center turnover rates low and focus on employee retention.